 - Include excel files instead of PDFs wherever relevant.
 Analysts at Limited Partners organizations are going to be extracting and analyzing any data you give them so share it in excel format to make it easier on them.

 - Every LP is different so be prepared to share different Data Room views with different people.

-- Share your initial Data Room with a few LPs you trust at the start to get feedback and then update as needed.
+- Share your initial Data Room with a few LPs you trust and get feedback and then update as needed.

-- Consider sharing a table of contents first, and then asking what an LP needs access to avoid them wasting time digging through all your folders to find what they need.
+- Consider sharing a table of contents first, and then asking what an LP needs access to, to save LPs from wasting time digging through all your folders to find what they need.

 - Always keep your founders’ privacy in mind when including information on portfolio companies.